ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/SnowPro Exam Preparation.md

 - Dashboards, worksheets and folders can be shared between users (a user can send his worksheet to a nother)
 - ACID control is handeled by the cloud service layer.
 It also handels cloning, data exchange and sharing!
 - Only DMLs and Select need virtual warehouses.
 The rest is done using cloud service layer.
-- There some connctors for some databases and also for some tools such as : Spark, Kafka and Python
+- There some connectors for some databases and also for some tools such as : Spark, Kafka and Python
 - Python connector is pure python and has no dependencies on JDBC or ODBC
 - Temporary: Volatil, global and local temporary
 - CREATE OR REPLACE is atomic
 - MERGE, UPDATE, DELETE on large datasets are not atomic
 - We can create recursive views using recursive CTEs
 - All nu,eric data types are supported : number, float, real decimal
-- BOOLEAN : TRUE, FALSE (or 0) abd NULL
+- BOOLEAN : TRUE, FALSE (or 0) and NULL
 - DATETIME is TIME_STAMP_NTZ (no timezone)
 - BINARY data type: files, images ... (maximum size is 8mb)
 - FF9 for fractionnal seconds9 nanosenceds